About / Contact

 Anjoli is the author of the chapbook, Enter the Navel: For the Love of Creative Nonfiction (The Operating System, 2020).

-Her writing has appeared in ANMLY, The Asian American Literary Review, Cape Cod Review, Hoʻolana, Hippocampus, Longreads, Menagerie, The Pinch, Poem-a-Day, River Teeth, Short Reads, and other places.
+Her writing has appeared in ANMLY, Apogee, The Asian American Literary Review, Cape Cod Review, Hoʻolana, Hippocampus, Longreads, Menagerie, The Pinch, Poem-a-Day, River Teeth, Short Reads, and other places.

 Anjoli is PhDJ for “It’s Lit,” a literature-and-music podcast she cohosts with Jocelyn Kapumealani Ng that has featured more than 100 writers to date.